AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_1/README.md

   ![(Fig 2)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_1/Fig2.png)

-  Here we have one outlier the row 124 and, maybe, the row 19.
+ The outliers are the row 124 and, maybe, the row 19.